SumoLogic/sumologic-documentation/docs/get-started/certification-faq.md

 Users that do not authenticate to Sumo Logic using a username and password are required to complete the email verification process.
 This usually applies to users that log in using a third-party Single Sign-On (SSO) service implementing SAML, users that access Sumo Logic from the Heroku add-on, and users of other Sumo Logic integration partners that provide SSO.

-**For Partners:** technical training is available through a dedicated url: please visit [https://partnertraining.sumologic.com/](https://partnertraining.sumologic.com/) You will need an access code to register the first time.
+**For Partners**: Dedicated technical training for partners is available at [https://partnertraining.sumologic.com](https://partnertraining.sumologic.com).
+You'll need an access code to register the first time.
 Contact your account manager for the access code.

-## How do I verify my email?
+### How do I verify my email?

 * Go to **Help** > **Community** (Support or Feature Request will work as well).
 * You will be prompted to verify your email.
 Click **Send Verification Email**.